 Q: What are practice areas?

 A: In Alberta, the “practice of agrology” is defined in the Agrology Profession Act Section 1(v).
 This definition includes a very broad, extensive list of the various activities in which our AIA members work.
-The Alberta Institute of Agrologists has used this definition to develop a number of Practice Areas in four categories: environment, agriculture, food, and life sciences.
-Professional practice within a particular Practice Area requires educational training relevant to that Practice Area.
+The Alberta Institute of Agrologists has used this definition to develop a number of practice areas (PAs) in 18 practice areas.
+Professional practice within a particular practice area requires educational training relevant to that practice area.
 You may find the list of these PAs on our website HERE

-- Do you satisfy the general credit requirements for acceptance into the AIA (do you have enough agrology/math/English etc courses? (see these requirements on the ‘New Applicants’ page)
+A: Do you satisfy the general credit requirements for acceptance into the AIA (do you have enough agrology/math/English etc courses)?
+CLICK HERE for Educational Requirements.

 The AIA Council has approved several three-credit courses to help meet AIA entrance requirements; they can also be taken for CCP requirements and/or to supplement core knowledge areas of registered members.
-These courses are a condensed version of the same four month course you would take at a University.
+These courses are a condensed version of the same four month course you would take at a university.
 They are generally about 5 days total.
-Information about these courses can be accessed under the Members’ Site “Three Credit Course” option in the left-hand side menu.

 To visit the AIA Approved Three Credit Courses, CLICK HERE .
 The topics of these condensed courses are unfortunately limited at this time.
 The AIA office is working to broaden the topics of the extension courses.